DrazharLn/pracx/README.md

 working correctly, all you need to do is `make`, and the binaries and installer will be generated in `./bin` for you.

-Unfortunately, the build system is fragile and probably won't work out of the box.
+Unfortunately, the build system is fragile and may not work for you without fiddling with MSVC.
+As a first port of call, check that the path in msbuild.workaround is correct for your machine then read on.

 ### Compiling